ESiWACE/hpda-vis-training/Training2021/Session3/README.md

 #### Example Notebooks

-The ```Examples``` folder contains a set of ready-to-use noteboks that can be executed if you are interested in seeing additional ways of exploiting Ophidia.
+The ```Examples/``` folder contains a set of ready-to-use noteboks that can be executed if you are interested in seeing additional ways of exploiting Ophidia.

 - [**Daily Temperature Range**](./Examples/Daily_Temperature_Range.ipynb) shows how to compute the Daily Temperature Range climate indicator;
 - [**Frost Days**](./Examples/Frost_Days.ipynb) shows how to compute the Frost Days indicator;